 Atrial fibrillation (AF) is the most common form of arrhythmia, or abnormality of heart rhythm, affecting more than two million Americans.
 In AF, the heart's upper chambers beat rapidly and irregularly, which can cause poor blood flow to the body.
 Appropriate treatment of AF will control and reduce the risk of stroke.

-The medical staff of Jefferson's Electrophysiology Laboratory is among the most experienced in the Philadelphia region in diagnosing and treating arrhythmias, such as atrial fibrillation.
-Jefferson has set the standard in the region for atrial fibrillation care through a track record of outstanding patient care, groundbreaking scientific research and the use of innovative technologies and techniques.
+The medical staff of Jefferson Health's Electrophysiology Laboratory is among the most experienced in the Philadelphia region in diagnosing and treating arrhythmias, such as atrial fibrillation.
+Jefferson Health has set the standard in the region for atrial fibrillation care through a track record of outstanding patient care, groundbreaking scientific research and the use of innovative technologies and techniques.

 Who Has Atrial Fibrillation?